Peter, Eun, and Kora were sitting on the floor, legs crossed, facing toward each other. Their first session had gone

 “Not bad,” Peter admitted.
-“It’s kind of relaxing, actually.”
+“Kind of relaxing, actually.”

-“Magic usually is,” Kora said.
-“It’s similar to psychedelics, only a lot more wild—there’s no chemical to anchor your perception to, so your manipulation of energy becomes pure intent.
+“Magic usually is,” Kora agreed.
+“It’s like psychedelics, only a lot more wild.
+There’s no chemical to anchor your perception, so your manipulation of energy becomes pure intent.
 Anything and everything becomes a focal point.”

 “Anything, everything…nothing,” Eun said.

 “Exactly.”
 Kora nodded.
 “The less duality, the better.”

 “It was…” Eun’s brow wrinkled.
 “Meditative.
 That’s what it felt like, anyway.”